 Are you ready for this hunt?

 Alright, This is going to be frank, but honest.
 This is a time to be honest with yourself.
 When you call and schedule, please let us know what your physical conditioning level is and your capabilities.
-If you tell us you are in great physical condition, we will pick the areas to hunt based on your self-assessment.
-We will guide you and get you on birds, if you can walk there.
+We will guide you and get you on game, if you can walk there.

 We want you to enjoy the hunt.
 That isn't going to happen if you are 30 minutes into the hunt, can't breathe and need a break.
 No hunt here is easy, but some areas are definitely easier than others.
-You also need to add weather into the equation.
-If on an early season scaled or gambel hunt, it is going to be hot.
+You also need to add weather and elevation into the equation.
+If on an early season hunt, it is going to be hot.
 Possibly real hot.
-If you are expecting a stroll through a meadow, with birds flying every ten feet, you are not being realistic.
-This is a wild bird hunt and success is dependent not only on us getting you to good areas, but you being able to hunt them.
+This is a wild game hunt and success is dependent not only on us getting you to good areas, but you being able to hunt them.

 Health evaluation link below.